MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 1. Save your changes

-Next, you update the Bicep files to provision the OAuth connection setting.

-First, update the parameters file to pass the credentials of the Microsoft Graph Microsoft Entra app registration and the name of the connection setting.
+## Task 4 - Configure the Products API connection setting

+To authenticate with the backend API, you need to configure a connection setting in the Azure Bot resource.

+Continuing in Visual Studio and the TeamsApp project:

-1. In the infra **folder**, open the file named **azure.parameters.local.json**
+1. In the **infra** folder, open **azure.parameters.local.json**
-1. In the parameters **object**, add the **graphEntraAppClientId**, **graphEntraAppClientSecret**, and **connectionName** parameters
+1. In the file, add the **backendApiEntraAppClientId**, **productsApiEntraAppClientId**, **productsApiEntraAppClientSecret**, and **connectionName** parameters

     ```json
     {